The Antichrist (book): Decadent values

 In section 1, Nietzsche expresses his dissatisfaction with modernity, listing his dislikes for the contemporary "lazy peace", "cowardly compromise", "tolerance" and "resignation".
-This relates to Arthur Schopenhauer's claim that knowledge of the inner nature of the world and life results in "perfect resignation, which is the innermost spirit of Christianity."

-Nietzsche introduces his concept of will to power in § 2, using its relation to define notions of good, bad and happiness: What is good?—Whatever augments the feeling of power, the will to power, power itself, in man.
+Nietzsche introduces his concept of the will to power in § 2, using its relation to define notions of good, bad and happiness: What is good?—Whatever augments the feeling of power, the will to power, power itself, in man.
 What is evil?—Whatever springs from weakness.
 What is happiness?—The feeling that power increases—that resistance is overcome.Nietzsche follows this passage with provocative and shocking language:The weak and the botched shall perish: first principle of our charity.
 And one should help them to it.
 What is more harmful than any vice?—Practical sympathy for the botched and the weak—Christianity....This is an example of Nietzsche's reaction against Schopenhauer, who had based all morality on compassion.
 Nietzsche, on the contrary, praises "virtue free of moralic acid".

 Nietzsche goes on to say that mankind, out of fear, has bred a weak, sick type of human.
 He blames Christianity for demonizing strong, higher humans.
-Pascal, he claims, was an intellectually strong man who was depraved by Christianity's teaching of original sin.
+Blaise Pascal, he claims, was an intellectually strong man who was depraved by Christianity's teaching of original sin.

 Mankind, according to Nietzsche, is corrupt and its highest values are depraved.
 He asserts that "all the values in which mankind at present summarizes its highest desiderata are decadence values".
 Mankind is depraved because it has lost its instincts and prefers what is harmful to it: I consider life itself instinct for growth, for durability, for accumulation of forces, for power: where the will to power is lacking there is decline.Depravity results because "nihilistic values dominate under the holiest names".